Wrongful Cremation: The Ins and Outs

 Depending on the circumstances of your specific case, you may need to file a claim against multiple defendants including the funeral home, crematorium, or hospital.

 While all may seem lost, there is hope to secure justice against those who have harmed you and your family.
-The Texas wrongful cremation lawsuit attorney of De La Garza Law Firm has the experience, skill, and determination to get you the results that you deserve.
+The McAllen personal injury lawyer of De La Garza Law Firm has the experience, skill, and determination to get you the results that you deserve.